 Unit trusts are commonly used where multiple practitioners share profits, particularly in specialist or multi‑disciplinary practices.

-Why practices choose unit trusts:
+Why practices have chosen unit trusts:

 - Proportional profit entitlement: Income is distributed according to units held